 Chapel by the Sea was the first church on our island and remains

 a church for the community, welcoming all people seeking

 to know and serve Christ.
 We are a mission for Jesus Christ and

-a church for all seasons - seasons of life - seasons of our growth as Christians.
+a church for all seasons - seasons of life - seasons of the year -

+seasons of our growth as Christians.

 Click on the Sermons heading above to access videos and bulletins.

 We are so thrilled that we will be able to worship together,